varvet/tiny-autocomplete/README.md

 Note: while you can use Tiny Autocomplete with a local data source, the pattern matching implementation is pretty naïve.
 Intelligently searching through a result set and returning it is what servers do really well, so maybe that's what you want to do?

 ## Installation
-Just include tiny-autocomplete-0.x.js (development) or tiny-autocomplete-0.x-min.js (production) after Zepto or jQuery.
+Just include tiny-autocomplete.js after Zepto or jQuery.
 Include tiny-autocomplete.css and you're good to go!

 ## Demos
 There are some demos included.
 We should probably put up a server to host them but for now you can check them out via [http-server](https://www.npmjs.org/package/http-server) or something like that.
 Look at the HTML files to see what they're doing.